dbeck121/CPI-Helper-Chrome-Extension/README.md

 This is probably the easiest way.
 Updates will be installed automatically.
 [![Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/sap-cpi-helper/epoggeaemnkacpinjfgccbjakglngkpb)

 Please note: there was an old Chrome Store entry that is not updated anymore.
-If you installed the plugin before 21 March 2020, you have to uninstall and install again with the link above.
+If you installed the plugin before 21 March 2020, you have to uninstall it and install it again with the link above.
 ### Install in Developer Mode from Sources
 If you know what you are doing, you can install the plugin directly from sources.
 Clone the repo and add the folder directly to Google Chrome